 You can also fry dulse in a pan to make crispy chips.

-More recipes can be found here: https://brunnen.eichenhain.com/tag/dulse/
+Find more recipes here: https://brunnen.eichenhain.com/tag/dulse/

 How do I store dulse?

-How much iodine is in the algae?
+How much iodine is in the seaweed?

 Leckeres Naturprodukt - die Chipsalternative